-With two weeks to go before $46 billion in cuts to the ’s fiscal 2013 budget take effect, the military’s top brass appealed to the Senate Armed Services Committee during a Feb.
+With two weeks to go before $46 billion in cuts to the Pentagon’s fiscal 2013 budget take effect, the military’s top brass appealed to the Senate Armed Services Committee during a Feb.
 12 hearing for a delay or replacement for the budget penalty known as sequestration.

 And while Gen. Martin Dempsey, the chairman of the Joint Chiefs of Staff, acknowledged that he is running out of adjectives to describe the horror of sequestration, the hearing did unearth a couple of new details about its effects on investment accounts and fleet sizes.